[Monday, November 17] US News Headlines from r/politics

 DAILY BRIEFING

-1.1.
-The Jeffrey Epstein Scandal: Presidential Statements and Escalating Political Fallout
+1. The Epstein Files: Presidential Reversal and Political Fallout